asheeshb/ApiMarkDown/README.md

 The project reference for **System.Web.Http** must match the version that is reference within the .NET assembly for which the MD files are to be generated.

 If required remove the existing **System.Web.Http** reference and point to any specific version of the same DLL.

+# TODO:

+* Support custom logo and date of generation optionally
+* Support generation of TOC.MD (table of content)
+* Support generation of node/ASP.NET site out of box.
+* Write unit test

 # References: